 On the other hand, my Cresta boots are finally wearing down after hundreds of miles.

-Upon further consideration, I took my Zamberlan 996 VIOZ GTX boots archery elk hunting this year as a backup boot.
+Upon further consideration, I took my Zamberlan 996 Vioz GTX boots archery elk hunting last year as a backup boot.
 After a few hard vertical miles, it turned into my favorite boot.
 My buddy also wore his Zamberlan boots.